-The good news is that, as long as you regularly make your mortgage payment on time, having a mortgage can help your credit score.
-You may see a slight negative impact to your credit when you first apply for a mortgage, since the lender will likely pull your credit report.
+As long as you make your payments on time, having a mortgage can build your credit score.
+You may see a slight negative impact to your credit when you first apply for a mortgage, since the lender will likely do a hard pull on your credit report.
 But after that, your mortgage will generally have a positive impact on your credit score, assuming you’re consistently making on-time payments.

 How Mortgage Application Impacts Credit Score